 What You Actually Get for £79 a Month

-A friend of mine reacted recently when I told him what we charge for a website.
+A friend of mine reacted recently when I told him what we charge for a proper small business website.
 Seventy-nine pounds a month.
 His response was something like, "Really?
 That much?
 Just for a website?"

 He is a smart guy.
 He runs a business himself.
 And he genuinely did not understand what that figure covers or how it compares to the alternative.
 That is not his fault.
 Most people have never had to buy a website before, and the industry has done a pretty poor job of explaining where the money actually goes.

 So this post is for him, and for anyone else who has had a similar reaction.
-Here is what you are actually paying for, and why I think it is one of the best value monthly bills a small business will ever have.
+Here is what you are actually paying for on our Standard plan, and why I think it is one of the best value monthly bills a small business will ever have.

 The old way of buying a website